taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 PA: "We are now arriving at **LOWER ESTATES ORBITAL STATION**."

 Small panel, upper left of the page: very close-up view of Min's closed eye.
 Her **SUBDERMAL SHIELD** is in stealth mode, mostly invisible except where it is pretending to be tendrils of hair cut into an elaborate shaved pattern; her clan tatoos, frozen in an imitation of an Earther **GANGIE**'s head tatoo.
-Just around her eye, we see shadows of her living e-syrup tatoo flickering with hints of her dreams.
+Just around her eye, we see shadows of her living eSyrup tatoo flickering with hints of her dreams.

 PA: "You may unbuckle your safety harnesses at this time."